-- 1. All scenarios show a significant increase in generation and storage capacity.
+- 1. All scenarios show a significant growth in generation and storage capacity by 2030 and again by 2050.
 This means that the network will need intervention to facilitate Net Zero. - 2.
 Generation and storage can help reduce peak demand and deliver real benefits to consumers.
-This means that we should all be working to enable flexibility. - 3.
-The increase in generation and storage is not geographically uniform some areas of the network will be impacted earlier, and to a greater extent, than others.
+This means flexibility. - is not geographically uniform some areas of the network will be impacted earlier, and to a greater extent, than others.